 Real estate is strictly regulated in the Grand Duchy of Luxembourg via laws and regulations, which are continuously evolving in order to cover for real estate market's new standards and needs.
 For example, new constructions in Luxembourg are now turning "green" in view of the market's recognition for buildings with low environmental impact.
-The Luxembourg government as a response to this growing need launched in 2020 a sustainability bond framework, the first to be established in Europe.
-This framework will enable the issuance of green, social or sustainability bonds and thus the proceeds from the bonds issued through this framework will be used to finance among others constructions of "green" buildings.
+The Luxembourg government as a response to this growing need launched a few years ago a sustainability bond framework, the first to be established in Europe.
+This framework enables the issuance of green, social or sustainability bonds and thus the proceeds from the bonds issued through this framework may be used to finance among others constructions of "green" buildings.